Document Type : Original Article

 Abstract

-Objective: This study's primary objective was to employ canonical analysis to examine the relationship between behavioral, normative, and control beliefs and their influence on the propensity to share knowledge with attitudes, subjective norms, behavioral intentions, and perceived behavioral control among middle school teachers in the city of Karaj.
+Background and Objectives: This study's primary objective was to employ canonical analysis to examine the relationship between behavioral, normative, and control beliefs and their influence on the propensity to share knowledge with attitudes, subjective norms, behavioral intentions, and perceived behavioral control among middle school teachers in the city of Karaj.

 Methodology: This study adopted a descriptive correlational design.
 The statistical population for this research comprised all secondary school teachers in the city of Karaj.
 To this end, a sample of 350 individuals was randomly selected from this population using a simple random sampling technique.
 The Knowledge Sharing Questionnaire developed by Chennamaneni and Raja (2012) and the Reasoned Action Questionnaire by Fishbein and Ajzen (2002) were used to evaluate the variables.
 Canonical correlation analysis served as the primary statistical technique for the data analysis.